aalvarez11/jobify/README.md

 #### B. Test in Production

-- change build command on render
+Now to check in production, change build command on render to the new script:

 ```sh
 npm run setup-production-app
 ```

-- push up to github
+This will make Render rebuild the app again in production.
+Now any changes pushed to github will now be reflected in production.

 #### Upload Image As Buffer